zuplo/docs/docs/articles/runtime-extensions.md

 :::warning

-This hook is in beta and will likely change before release.
+This hook is in beta and could change before release.

 :::